Facebook Skip to main content

 You must be nominated by your home institution.

-Nominations by students’ home university are sent to the Foster School Inbound Exchange Manager of the Foster Global Business Center at [email protected].
+Nominations by students’ home university are are submitted via a form emailed by the Foster Inbound Exchange Manager.

 After being nominated, students will receive an email from the Foster Global Business Center with instructions to submit application materials online via the UW Study Abroad Office website.